agankin/Bee-Hive/README.md

     }

     if (value < 0)
-        throw new Exception("Cannot calculate sqrt of negative value.");
+        throw new Exception("Cannot calculate sqrt of the negative value.");

     var result = Math.Sqrt(value);
     return result;